 Ditch plastic food containers.
-Some plastics are not as high quality as many think and may contain toxic materials, making them potentially harmful – especially when used for storing food.
+Some plastics are not as high quality as you think and may contain toxic materials, making them potentially harmful – especially when used for storing food.
 Instead, opt for glass, silicone, cloth or stainless steel storage containers, which are friendlier to the environment and pose fewer toxicity risks.
-Plus, many of these containers can be placed directly in an oven or microwave to safely reheat food.
+Many of these containers can be placed directly in an oven or microwave to safely reheat food.

 Install eco-friendly insulation.
 Certain materials in your home, such as insulation, can be replaced with sustainable options that also improve indoor air quality.
 Consider replacing your existing attic insulation with sheep’s wool insulation, such as all-natural options from Havelock Wool.
 This renewable, high-performing and safe-to-handle material excels at managing moisture while improving indoor air quality through the absorption of formaldehyde, nitrogen oxide and other harmful substances.